erinfry6/BAGER/code/README.md

  - **Please see the instructions at the top of each individual script for modification requirements.**

- - If you would like to modify the models tested by BayesTraits from the default models in this pipeline, you will need to specify which models in `create_model_files.sh` , `identify_best_model.sh` , `ID_best_model.R`, and `Create.BAGER.Summary.File.R`.
+ - If you would like to modify the models tested by BayesTraits from the default models in this pipeline, you will need to specify which models in `1_ancestral_reconstruction.sh` , `2_ID_best_model.R` , `3_Create.BAGER.Summary.File.R`, and `4_IdentifyShiftsInAllLineages.Rmd`.

 ## Run BAGER